YWAM IN MEXICO

 For more than 3,000 years, Mexico was the site of several Mesoamerican civilizations, including the Aztec, the Olmec, the Mexica and the Maya.
 Invention and discovery pulsed through these ancient cities, which were centers for art, mathematics, astronomy, theology, and politics.
 Among the accomplishments of these civilizations are the creation of a highly accurate calendar, being the first to use number zero, and discovering chocolate.
 The arrival of the Spanish in the early 16th century brought an end to the thriving empires.
 Smallpox, it turned out, was one of the greatest Spanish weapons.
 The new disease wiped out a substantial percentage of the indigenous population.
 The Spaniards ultimately defeated the Mexica in 1521, marking the beginning of the 300 years of Spanish rule.
 With the new leadership came the introduction of the Catholic faith.
 Marriage was common between the settlers and the indigenous people, creating a new culture of combined customs and traditions.
 In 1810, Catholic priest Miguel Hidalgo y Costilla spoke out against the Spanish rule with a cry for independence, setting in motion an 11-year war that ultimately led to the creation of the free Mexican Empire.

 The Mexican landscape is testimony to God’s love of beauty and diversity.
 In an area roughly three times the size of Texas, there are desert landscapes and snow-capped volcanoes and miles of beaches.
-Over time, man has filled this land with ancient ruins, teeming industrialized cities, time-warped colonial towns and glitzy resorts.
-Climate October to May – mostly mild and pleasant, though it’s colder inland from December – February.
-May-September – can be hot and humid, particularly in the south and along the coasts (Mazatlan is a perfect example of this).
+Over time, man has filled this land with ancient ruins, teeming industrialized cities, time-warped colonial towns, and glitzy resorts.
+Climate October to May is mostly mild and pleasant, though it’s colder inland from December - February.
+May to September can be hot and humid, particularly in the south and along the coasts (Mazatlan is a perfect example of this).

 The majority of Mexicans are Roman Catholic (89%), with only 6 percent calling themselves Protestant and 5 percent claiming other religions.
-The Mexican Flag Green – Hope White – Purity Red – Union The emblem-shield symbolizes Mexico’s Aztec heritage.
+The Mexican Flag is green, symbolizing hope; white symbolizing purity; and red, the union.
+The emblem-shield symbolizes Mexico’s Aztec heritage.
 According to legend, Aztec gods spoke to their people instructions for where to establish a city, giving them a vision of an eagle perched on a cactus devouring a serpent.
 The place where the Aztecs saw the eagle was a marshy lake in central Mexico, which is now the main plaza in Mexico City.